jonathangreco/zf2-doctrine-tutorial/README.md

 Introduction
 ------------
 This is a Zf2 Skeleton application with Doctrine and multiple database implementation (2 Entity Manager), this skelton use also Jenkins for CI.
+And translation FR to GB(or more if you want).
 Unit tests are centralize in phpunit.xml on tests root directory.
 Feel free to fork this skeleton :)

+The aim of this skeleton is to provide a good start for a complex project and provide more functionalities than the original getting started.

+If you have a question, an idea, or even a correction to make to this project feel free to make a PR.
+This repo is far from perfect.
+Enjoy with it anyway :)

 Installation
 ------------